 Think Tank Airport Take Off

 Whilst almost all of the Think Tank range of rolling camera bags have legions of wedding photographer fans, the Think Tank Airport Takeoff stands out as being one of the most popular bags for wedding photography.

 This versatile and hard-wearing rolling dslr camera bag allows wedding photographers to carry all their gear in a carry-on sized case.
 Whether the weight allowance of your airline will allow it in the overhead compartments is another story, but size-wise, the dimensions of the Think Tank Aiport Takeoff allow it to be used as carry on for all the main airlines.

 The Think Tank Airport Takeoff conceals a secret feature that blows every other rolling camera bag out the water – backpack straps.
 These allow this rolling camera bag to be carried comfortably on your back, invaluable for locations which are unsuitable for small wheels (grass, gravel etc.)

-I’m probably a little biased since I own this bag and have loved using it for the past 3 years (my review of the Think Tank Restrospective 30), but I truly believe it’s the best in its class, and the best camera bag for a wedding photographer.
+I’m probably a little biased since this was the first camera bag I ever owned (my review of the Think Tank Restrospective 30), but I truly believe it’s the best in its class, and the best camera messenger bag for a wedding photographer.